mjezersky/robotcloudserver/README.md

 One VPN network should be sufficient, given the client isolation, but two is strongly recommended, so a user cannot create a fake robot connection, which would not cause any security issues, but could cause conflicts in robot identification.

-There are tools for OpenVPN configuration and key setup ready in
+There are tools for OpenVPN configuration and key generation available in the **openvpn_config** folder.
+More information is also available in the readme file in that folder.

 ## RMS extension
 [Get RMS](http://wiki.ros.org/rms)